ijl/orjson/README.md

 `numpy.uintp`, `numpy.intp`, `numpy.datetime64`, and `numpy.bool`
 instances.

+orjson is compatible with both numpy v1 and v2.

 orjson is faster than all compared libraries at serializing numpy instances.
 Serializing numpy data requires specifying `option=orjson.OPT_SERIALIZE_NUMPY`.